 She said that parts of the plan are still being refined, including dealing with individuals who may want to cause harm.
 “There was a bill in our legislature that would have allowed people to bring guns into places of worship.
 So it isn’t beyond the ken to imagine there could be that kind of violence.
 She added, “We absolutely feel better for having an emergency plan, and we’re feeling some urgency to get the last part of it done.”

 Contact Tennessee Valley UU Church for a copy of its handbook for security sextons, which deals with everything from responding to threatening people to what to do if fire sprinklers go off.

-Church Mutual, which insures many UU congregations, has created white papers on several relevant topics, including, Armed security—is it a wise option for you? and What to do when violence strikes (creating a security team).
+Church Mutual, which insures many UU congregations, has created white papers on several relevant topics, including, Armed security—is it a wise option for you? and What to do when violence strikes (PDF) (creating a security team).